grafana/configparser/README.md

 ## Known quirks and problems (mainly inherited from upstream):

 * Since values are unquoted strings, it is effectively impossibly to truly distinguish comments from values.
-We naively split keys from values like so:
-  * split at the first '=', if any.
+  We simply split keys from values at the first '=' and consider any "#" to mark a comment.
+Any other chars are allowed.
-  * split at the first ':' if any.
 * parsed values preserve file comments (but there's now an api to strip them. see below)
 * empty section names are legal.
 * section markers like `[[[foo[][]` are legal, though hard to reason about. (this one results in a section named `foo[`)